EmpSwarup/notes-app/README.md

 # Computer Engineering Notes Pokhara University

-## Missing Subjects:
+## All subjects added!!
+(Except projects and electives obviously)

-- Electronics Devices and Circuit
+## Add and issue or contact if any problems

 ## For more resources: